 Connecticut Paid Family Leave

 Lost income big problem for families after the birth of a child.
 The problem worsens when mom needs to stop working prior to delivery, and when her infant is born preterm, or with an illness.
-While there are no federal or Connecticut paid family leave laws, several options may provide income replacement for families.
+There are no federal or Connecticut paid family leave laws.
+The alternatives that do exist help only a tiny fraction of families.

 Short-term disability insurance is the primary vehicle for Connecticut paid maternity leave.
 You must purchase the policy prior to conception.
 Employers can offer a voluntary option that employee pay themselves through payroll deduction.
 Direct coverage policies do not cover normal childbirth.